-Note: Parents who are critical workers remain eligible for TFC during 2020/2021 if they expected their income to increase over the maximum threshold but not over £150,000, where the additional income has been mainly attributable to work associated with tackling coronavirus.
-The Government confirmed this concession was to remain in place for the whole tax year 2020/2021 but news about the 2021/2022 tax year remains unclear.
-We will update this page if more information becomes available.
+During the coronavirus pandemic, Parents who were critical workers remained eligible for TFC during 2020/2021 if they expected their income to increase over the maximum threshold but not over £150,000, where the additional income was mainly attributable to work associated with tackling coronavirus.

 The general rule is that TFC and Universal Credit (UC) cannot be claimed at the same time, regardless of whether the UC claim includes the childcare element.
 We explain more about this eligibility condition in our 'other benefits and childcare support' section.